drone-plugins/drone-artifactory/docs/PUBLISH_README.md

-A plugin to publish artifacts and build info metadata to Jfrog artifactory.
+A plugin to publish build-info metadata to JFrog Artifactory (no JFrog CLI required).

 Run the following script to install git-leaks support to this repo.
 ```